 - Dissertation (60 credits)

-You will gain the knowledge, creative resources and practical confidence to start (and create) work as a Dramatherapist, largely due to the thoughtful blend of experiential, practice-based and research elements.
-Becoming a Dramatherapist has the potential to lead to a dynamic, satisfying and exciting career.
+You will gain the knowledge, creative resources and practical confidence to start (and create) work as a dramatherapist, largely due to the thoughtful blend of experiential, practice-based and research elements of the course.
+Becoming a dramatherapist has the potential to lead to a dynamic, satisfying and exciting career.
 Dramatherapists work with a wide range of clients and communities, individually and with groups, within the public and private sectors.
 You could work in Scotland and throughout the UK, or travel and use your skills to make a difference much further afield.